 The CD95 (Fas) protein is suggested to have a role in dendritic cell death.
 However, although dendritic cells express CD95, CD95 ligation does not induce apoptosis.

 Experiments indicate that immature dendritic cells are partially susceptible to receptor-mediated apoptosis of death.
-The tumor necrosis factor-related apoptosis-inducing ligand (TRAIL) can bind to 5 separate receptors.
+The tumor necrosis factor-related apoptosis-inducing ligand (TRAIL) can bind to 5 different receptors.

 The functional domains of cytoplasmic death characterize TRAIL-R1 receptors, TRAIL-R2 receptors, and CD95 receptors.
 In contrast, TRAIL-R3 is a truncated membrane-anchored receptor, and TRAIL-R4 does not have a functional death domain.

-Dendritic cells express CD95, TRAIL-R2, and TRAIL-R3 at comparative levels.
+Dendritic cells express CD95, TRAIL-R2, and TRAIL-R3 at relative levels.
 Similar to the role of CD95L, that of TRAIL-mediated apoptosis of mature dendritic cells has been controversial.

 Data on TRAIL-mediated apoptosis in these cells have also been published, although these data remain controversial.
 Mature dendritic cells are often resistant to TRAIL- and CD95L-mediated apoptosis.

-C-FLIP, which is the caspase-8 inhibitory protein capable of inhibiting apoptosis mediated by the death receptor, is highly expressed in mature dendritic cells, while only low levels are found in immature cells.
+C-FLIP, the caspase-8 inhibitory protein capable of inhibiting apoptosis mediated by the death receptor, is highly expressed in mature dendritic cells, while only low levels are found in immature cells.